-- B.1 The Council has a statutory responsibility to prepare its accounts to present a true and fair view of the financial performance and results of its activities during the year and is responsible for approving and publishing those annual statements in accordance with the timetable specified in the Accounts and Audit Regulations (Northern Ireland) 2015. - B.2 The Chief Financial Officer is responsible for ensuring that the Council prepares the annual statement of accounts in compliance with "the Code", The Department for Communities (DfC) Accounts Direction and other relevant accounting standards and statutory provisions. - B.3 The Council will properly account for all financial transactions and maintain its accounts in agreement with statutory requirements and professional standards as prescribed by the Chartered Institute of Public Finance and Accountancy (CIPFA) Code of Practice on Local Authority Accounting in the United Kingdom ("the Code") and the Director of Corporate Services and Governance shall decide on all the accounting procedures and records that Council should adopt in accordance with the Code, consulting with other Directors as appropriate. - B.4 Any proposed new or amended financial system must be agreed in advance with the Director of Corporate Services and Governance. - B.5 Each Director is responsible for the conduct of the financial affairs within his/her directorate in line with Council policy and procedures and for ensuring that an appropriate audit trail exists.
-He/she must also establish proper security and confidentiality over these procedures and records and in doing so must comply with the requirements of the Data Protection Act 1998.
+- B.1 The Council has a statutory responsibility to prepare its Accounts to present a true and fair view of the financial performance and results of its activities during the year and is responsible for approving and publishing those Annual Statements of Accounts in accordance with the timetable specified in the Accounts and Audit Regulations (Northern Ireland) 2015. - B.2 The Council will properly account for all financial transactions and maintain its Accounts in agreement with statutory requirements and professional standards as prescribed by the Chartered Institute of Public Finance and Accountancy (CIPFA) Code of Practice on Local Authority Accounting in the United Kingdom ("the Code").
+The Director of Corporate Services and Governance shall decide on all the accounting procedures and records that Council should adopt in accordance with the Code, consulting with other Directors as appropriate. - B.3 The Chief Financial Officer is responsible for ensuring that the Council prepares the Annual Statement of Accounts in compliance with "the Code", The Department for Communities (DfC) Accounts Directions and other relevant accounting standards and statutory provisions. - B.4 Any proposed new or amended financial system must be agreed in advance with the Director of Corporate Services and Governance. - B.5 Each Director is responsible for the conduct of the financial affairs within his/her directorate in line with Council Policy and Procedures and for ensuring that an appropriate audit trail exists.
+He/she must also establish proper security and confidentiality over these procedures and records and in doing so must comply with the requirements of the General Data Protection Regulation 2018.